blakedrumm/SCOM-Scripts-and-SQL/docs/_posts/2021-12-29-request-offline-certificate-for-workgroup-agent.markdown

 Certreq -New -f .\IIS-2019-CertReq.inf .\IIS-2019-CertRequest.req
 ```

-Upload the above to your Certificate Authority. \
+Upload the above (IIS-2019-CertRequest.req) file to your Certificate Authority. \
 ... \
 Once you receive back your signed certificate, import the Certificate into the Computer Certificate Store:
 ```